-If operating in the OFF mode or AUTO and not running, the generator breaker cannot be closed unless the Dead Gen Close Enable and Dead Bus Close Enable settings are both enabled.
+If operating in the OFF mode or AUTO and not running, the generator breaker cannot be closed unless the Dead Gen Close Enable setting is enabled.

 AUTO Mode (Running)

 When in AUTO mode and running, the mains fail transfer feature automatically controls applicable breakers.
 Alternatively, the external ATS (automatic transfer switch) starts the generators and controls the breakers itself.
 In addition, breakers can be automatically controlled by the demand start/stop function, the exercise timer function, or a RUNWLOAD (run with load) start from BESTlogicPlus.
 Breakers can be manually controlled using contact inputs and outputs, the breaker open and close commands through the front panel, or the breaker buttons on the BESTCOMSPlus Control screen.